 Automating the Email Campaigns

 You might have to automate the email campaigns and set a workflow of triggered emails.
-Let’s say you are a player in the ecommerce industry.
-You can set email automation for product recommendations, cart abandonment emails, or reengagement emails for them in addition to the mandatory transactional emails – order confirmation, shipping notification, and delivery confirmation.
+Let’s say you a player in the ecommerce industry, with an ecommerce platform like Magento Commerce.
+You can set email automation for product recommendations, cart abandonment emails, loyalty emails or increase customer engagement with reactivation emails for them in addition to the mandatory transactional emails – order confirmation, shipping notification, and delivery confirmation.

 Most of the people use email marketing and email campaign management interchangeably.
 It is important to understand that email campaign management is a part of email marketing – the most indispensable part.
 Effective email marketing is only possible if you have an efficient campaign management in place…